Okay, have you read all the things on my page, and got more confused

 but when it comes to sequencing (building music), it's A Piece of Crap.

-Its sequencer totaly sucks. 'in step sequence edit, you can not move backwards'
+Its sequencer totaly sucks. 'in step sequence edit, you can not move

 states the manual. that explains pretty much all how bad it is I guess.

 Also, its user interface is awful to say the least.
-2-line text screen (no waveform edit),
+2-line text screen

 chunky pads, (good for playing notes perhaps, but not at all for drums)